Shimorina/human-evaluation-datasheet/sheet/markdown/human-evaluation-datasheet.md

 # Quality Criterion *n* – Definition and Operationalisation

-Questions in this section collect information about the *n*th quality criterion assessed in the single human evaluation experiment that this sheet is being completed for.
-The HEDS 1.0 form allows this section to be completed repeatedly, for up to 10 different quality criteria (see further explanation at the end of the section).
+Questions in this section collect information about the \(n\)th quality criterion assessed in the single human evaluation experiment that this sheet is being completed for.

-For more information, in particular about quality criterion properties and evaluation mode properties, see Belz et al. (2020).

 ## Quality criterion properties (Questions 4.1.1–4.1.3)

 Questions 4.1.1–4.1.3 capture the aspect of quality that is assessed by a given quality criterion in terms of three orthogonal properties.
-They help determine e.g. whether or not the same aspect of quality is being evaluated in different evaluation experiments.
+They help determine whether or not the same aspect of quality is being evaluated in different evaluation experiments.
 The three properties characterise quality criteria in terms of (i) what type of quality is being assessed; (ii) what aspect of the system output is being assessed;
 and (iii) whether system outputs are assessed in their own right or with reference to some system-internal or system-external frame of reference.
+For full explanations see Belz et al. (2020).

-## Question 4.1.1: What type of quality is assessed by the quality criterion?
+### Question 4.1.1: What type of quality is assessed by the quality criterion?

 *Multiple-choice options (select one)*:

-1.  ***Correctness***: select this option if it is possible to state, generally for all outputs, the conditions under which outputs are maximally correct (hence of maximal quality).
-E.g. for Grammaticality, outputs are (maximally) correct if they contain no grammatical errors; for Semantic Completeness, outputs are correct if they express all the content in the input.
+1.  ***Correctness***: Select this option if it is possible to state, generally for all outputs, the conditions under which outputs are maximally correct (hence of maximal quality).
+E.g. for *Grammaticality*,\[3\] outputs are (maximally) correct if they contain no grammatical errors; for *Semantic Completeness*, outputs are correct if they express all the content in the input.

-2.  ***Goodness***: select this option if, in contrast to correctness criteria, there is no single, general mechanism for deciding when outputs are maximally good, only for deciding for two outputs which is better and which is worse.
-E.g. for Fluency, even if outputs contain no disfluencies, there may be other ways in which any given output could be more fluent.
+2.  ***Goodness***: Select this option if, in contrast to correctness criteria, there is no single, general mechanism for deciding when outputs are maximally good, only for deciding for any two outputs which is better and which is worse.
+E.g. for *Fluency*, even if outputs contain no disfluencies, there may be other ways in which any given output could be more fluent.

-3.  ***Features***: choose this option if, in terms of property *X* captured by the criterion, outputs are not generally better if they are more *X*, but instead, depending on evaluation context, more *X* may be better or less *X* may be better.
-E.g. outputs can be more specific or less specific, but it’s not the case that outputs are, in the general case, better when they are more specific.
+3.  ***Feature***: Choose this option if, in terms of property \(X\) captured by the criterion, outputs are not generally better if they are more \(X\), but instead, depending on evaluation context, more
+    \(X\) may be either better or worse.
+E.g. for *Specificity*, outputs can be more specific or less specific, but it’s not the case that outputs are, in the general case, better when they are more specific.

-## Question 4.1.2: Which aspect of system outputs is assessed by the quality criterion?
+### Question 4.1.2: Which aspect of system outputs is assessed by the quality criterion?

 *Multiple-choice options (select one)*:

-1.  ***Form of output***: choose this option if the criterion assesses the form of outputs alone, e.g. Grammaticality is only about the form, a sentence can be grammatical yet be wrong or nonsensical in terms of content.
+1.  ***Form of output***: Choose this option if the criterion assesses the form of outputs alone, e.g. *Grammaticality* is only about the form, a sentence can be grammatical yet be wrong or nonsensical in terms of content.

-2.  ***Content of output***: choose this option if the criterion assesses the content/meaning of the output alone, e.g. Meaning Preservation only assesses output content; two sentences can be considered to have the same meaning, but differ in form.
+2.  ***Content of output***: Select this option if the criterion assesses the content/meaning of the output alone, e.g. *Meaning Preservation* only assesses content; two sentences can be considered to have the same meaning, but differ in form.

-3.  ***Both form and content of output***: choose this option if the criterion assesses outputs as a whole, not just form or just content.
-E.g. Coherence is a property of outputs as a whole, either form or meaning can detract from it.
+3.  ***Both form and content of output***: Choose this option if the criterion assesses outputs as a whole, not just form or just content.
+E.g. *Coherence* is a property of outputs as a whole, either form or meaning can detract from it.
+Inherently extrinsic criteria such as *Usefulness* or *Task Completion* also fall in this category.

-## Question 4.1.3: Is each output assessed for quality in its own right, or with reference to a system-internal or external frame of reference?
+### Question 4.1.3: Is each output assessed for quality in its own right, or with reference to a system-internal or external frame of reference?

 *Multiple-choice options (select one)*:

-1.  ***Quality of output in its own right***: choose this option if output quality is assessed without referring to anything other than the output itself, i.e. no system-internal or external frame of reference.
-E.g. Poeticness is assessed by considering (just) the output and how poetic it is.
+1.  ***Quality of output in its own right***: Select this option if output quality is assessed without referring to anything other than the output itself, i.e. no system-internal or external frame of reference.
+E.g. *Poeticness* is assessed by considering (just) the output and how poetic it is.

-2.  ***Quality of output relative to the input***: choose this option if output quality is assessed relative to the input.
-E.g. Answerability is the degree to which the output question can be answered from information in the input.
+2.  ***Quality of output relative to the input***: Choose this option if output quality is assessed relative to the input.
+    E.g. *Answerability* is the degree to which the output question can be answered from information in the input.

-3.  ***Quality of output relative to a system-external frame of reference***: choose this option if output quality is assessed with reference to system-external information, such as a knowledge base, a person’s individual writing style, or the performance of an embedding system.
-E.g. Factual Accuracy assesses outputs relative to a source of real-world knowledge.
+3.  ***Quality of output relative to a system-external frame of reference***: Choose this option if output quality is assessed with reference to system-external information, such as a knowledge base, a person’s individual writing style, or the performance of an embedding system.
+E.g. *Factual Accuracy* assesses outputs relative to a source of real-world knowledge.

 ## Evaluation mode properties (Questions 4.2.1–4.2.3)

-Questions 4.2.1–4.2.3 record properties that are orthogonal to quality criteria, i.e. any given quality criterion can in principle be combined with any of the modes (although some combinations are more common than others).
+Questions 4.2.1–4.2.3 record properties that are orthogonal to quality criteria (covered by questions in the preceding section), i.e. any given quality criterion can in principle be combined with any of the modes (although some combinations are more common than others).

-## Question 4.2.1: Does an individual assessment involve an objective or a subjective judgment?
+### Question 4.2.1: Does an individual assessment involve an objective or a subjective judgment?

 *Multiple-choice options (select one)*:

-1.  ***Objective***: Examples of objective assessment include any automatically counted or otherwise quantified measurements such as mouse-clicks, occurrences in text, etc. Repeated assessments of the same output with an objective-mode evaluation method always yield the same score/result.
+1.  ***Objective***: Choose this option if the evaluation uses objective assessment, e.g. any automatically counted or otherwise quantified measurements such as mouse-clicks, occurrences in text, etc.
+    Repeated assessments of the same output with an objective-mode evaluation method always yield the same score/result.

-2.  ***Subjective***: Subjective assessments involve ratings, opinions and preferences by evaluators.
-Some criteria lend themselves more readily to subjective assessments, e.g. Friendliness of a conversational agent, but an objective measure e.g. based on lexical markers is also conceivable.
+2.  ***Subjective***: Choose this option in all other cases.
+Subjective assessments involve ratings, opinions and preferences by evaluators.
+    Some criteria lend themselves more readily to subjective assessments, e.g. *Friendliness* of a conversational agent, but an objective measure e.g. based on lexical markers is also conceivable.

-## Question 4.2.2: Are outputs assessed in absolute or relative terms?
+### Question 4.2.2: Are outputs assessed in absolute or relative terms?

 *Multiple-choice options (select one)*:

-1.  ***Absolute***: choose this option if evaluators are shown outputs from a single system during each individual assessment.
+1.  ***Absolute***: Select this option if evaluators are shown outputs from a single system during each individual assessment.

-2.  ***Relative***: choose this option if evaluators are shown outputs from multiple systems at the same time during assessments, typically ranking or preference-judging them.
+2.  ***Relative***: Choose this option if evaluators are shown outputs from multiple systems at the same time during assessments, typically ranking or preference-judging them.

-## Question 4.2.3: Is the evaluation intrinsic or extrinsic?
+### Question 4.2.3: Is the evaluation intrinsic or extrinsic?

 *Multiple-choice options (select one)*: